tomcritchlow/tomcritchlow.github.io/_posts/2018-07-24-media-design.md

 How does marketing work in the networked age?

 We’re still figuring that out of course but I believe part of the solution lies in Media Design.
-The cross-disciplinary function of looking at the tensions and dependencies between the axes - asking how we mix brand with content, how we combine distribution with experience, how we understand technology and production.

-In the modern attention economy too much content is a race to the bottom.
+In the modern attention economy, too much content is a race to the bottom.
 SEO-first content is garbage 99% of the time.
 Brands trying to “blog” because they think “content marketing” is a function of making the marketing team produce content.

-So how do you prevent this race to the bottom?
+Meanwhile - the branding projects and big dollar marketing campaigns are too far disconnected from both the performance marketing ad slots and the teams of content production that are tasked with executing the vision that's been lovingly crafted and beautifully shaped.

+So you're left with either a spreadsheet-driven race to the bottom or a beautiful-but-disconnected vision.
+How do you close the gap?
 By considering the full ecosystem and the right context for your content.

 I have a personal fascination with understanding content within the right context - after working in SEO for over a decade and more recently overseeing branding projects and brand campaigns it's increasingly obvious to me that no success can happen without situating your thinking within the context of the full media design ecosystem.

-Every digital project, from SEO to branding will fail when it lacks the proper awareness of the ecosystem of content creation to support it.

 And the most successful clients I've worked with understand that content is a product, and that products are content.

-## A rallying cry to break down silos
+## Media Design is anti-disciplinary

-As a definition, Media Design falls short.
-Of course it falls short.
-Any definition that tries to encompass such broad disciplines will fall short.
+As a definition, Media Design is incomplete by design.

 Perhaps it would be better to say Media Design is anti-disciplinary rather than cross-disciplinary.